In this article

 Artificial UV light

 The best-known use of artificially created UV can be found in your local club.
 Black lights emit UV-A to make certain colors fluoresce.
 Did you know that the purple light is not the actual UV radiation, but rather a side effect?
 A more recent application of artificial UV light can be found in UV-C lamps.
 These gained enormous popularity during the COVID-19 pandemic as a brilliant tool to get rid of bacteria, viruses and mold.
-Read on to learn how the Catit PIXI Smart Fountain uses this technology to keep your cat’s drinking water fresh and safe.
+Our Catit PIXI Smart drinking fountain uses the same technology to clarify your cat’s drinking water to keep it fresh for longer.